Looking to explore the many record shops London has to offer? These are our favourite spots to shop records in the capital.

 Lower Clapton

-This record store hosts the coolest vinyl, supplying everything from soul, groove, Latin, disco, and jazz.
-It’s one of the best record stores for old fashion vinyl hunting and is packed with treasured vinyl records.
+This record store hosts the coolest vinyl from around the globe, supplying everything from soul, groove, Latin, disco, and jazz.
+It’s one of the best spots in town for old-fashioned vinyl hunting, packed with treasured vinyl records.

-If you are seeking out rare second-hand records, Jelly Records is the place to visit.
+So, whether it’s new releases or second-hand rarities you’re after, Jelly Records is the place to visit.

 Kristina Records

-Kristina Records sells some of the coolest experimental records in London.
+Kristina Records sells some of the coolest experimental dance records in London.

 World of Echo